Monday 16 September 2019, 7.30pm

-Simon Scott is a sound ecologist and drummer from Cambridge, UK.
-His albums 'Insomni' and 'Below Sea Level' are out now on Ash International and Touch.
-His work explores the creative process of actively listening, the implications of recording the natural world using technology and the manipulation of natural sounds used for musical composition.
-He plays the drums in Slowdive and has recently collaborated with artists James Blackshaw, Nils Frahm, Taylor Deupree (Between), Isan...
+Simon Scott is a sound ecologist from England.
+His albums ‘Soundings’ (Touch), ‘Insomni’ (Ash International) and ‘Below Sea Level’ (12k) explore the creative process of actively listening, the implications of recording the natural world using technology and the manipulation of natural sounds used for musical composition (Field Recording).

 He plays the drums in UK band Slowdive, runs his SPS mastering studio from his Cambridge home and has also collaborated with artists Fennesz, Philip Jeck and Clair M Singer (Spire), Taylor Deupree and Marcus Fischer (Between), The Sight Below, Mike Weis, Nils Frahm and James Blackshaw.